 - 1. Staff members refer students to Counselor and/or Psychologist for risk assessment if a student expresses suicidal ideation or intent.
-A risk assessment may also be requested if student displays any warning signs or risk factors. - 2.
+A risk assessment may also be requested if the student displays any warning signs or risk factors. - 2.
 School Psychologist or Counselor conducts a suicide risk assessment and develops a suicide risk formulation. - a.
 Low Acute Risk Intervention Plan - i.
-Support personnel will increase contact with identified student b.
-Moderate Acute Risk Intervention Plan
+Support personnel will increase contact with identified student - ii.

-- ii.
 Provide resources (outside agencies and hotlines) - iii.
 Support personnel will determine if parent contact should be made - iv.
 If necessary, increase parent monitoring of student safety - v.
-When applicable, collaborate with staff to reduce student stressors
+When applicable, collaborate with staff to reduce student stressors b.
+Moderate Acute Risk Intervention Plan